 - 1. February 2022: Programme approved

 - 2. October 2022: Specification published

 - 3. November 2022: Accreditation confirmed

+- 4. April 2024: Annual changes for 2024 academic year

 Programme Aims

 The overarching aims of this programme are to deliver a high-quality degree that represents the synergy between the disciplines of Psychology and Criminology, which develops your capacity to successfully address complex problems using the skills of data analysis, scientific method and critical thinking.